Beer in England: Mild

 Mild in modern times is generally considered to be a low-gravity beer with a low hop rate and predominantly malty palate.
 Historically, mild ales were of standard strength for the time (and rather strong by modern standards).
 Modern mild ales are mainly dark coloured with an abv of 3 per cent to 3.6 per cent, though there are lighter hued examples, as well as stronger more traditional examples reaching 6 per cent abv and higher.
 The term "mild" originally had nothing to do with strength or level of hop bitterness, but rather as a label for beers that were not "vatted" (aged) and hence did not have some of the tart and even slightly sour flavour of ales that were subject to long aging, which was considered a desirable attribute of premium ales.

-The dark colour characteristic of modern-day milds can come from either the use of roast malt or caramelised sugars, or more commonly, both.
+The dark colour characteristic of modern-day milds can come from either the use of roast malt or caramelised sugars, usually both.
 These ingredients lead to differences in flavour characteristics.